Buy 1, give 5 - Program Overview

 At the end of each quarter, the total amount in the Buy 1, Give 5 bucket will be tallied and divided as follows:

-- 50% will go towards a domestic fund that sponsors female entrepreneurs here in the USA (Silver & Riley Female Entrepreneurship Grant).
-Grants will be given out in $1000 increments and will increase as sales increase
+- 50% will go towards a domestic fund that sponsors female entrepreneurs here in the USA (Silver & Riley Women Entrepreneurship Grant).
+Grant amounts will increase as sales increase

 - The remainder 50% will be granted to a partner organization that supports female entrepreneurship in developing economies.